-In Thailand, food forms a central part of any social occasions—and vice versa.
-That is, food often becomes the social occasion in itself or reason to celebrate.
+In Thailand, food forms a central part of any social occasion, and it often becomes the social occasion in itself or a reason to celebrate.
 This is partly due to the friendly, social nature of Thai people, but also because of the way in which food is ordered, served, and eaten.
 Family and friends unite and share through food.

 Although the Chinese brought chopsticks to Thailand long ago, most Thais prefer to use Western cutlery, though in their own special way.
 Thai cutlery generally consists of a fork and large spoon.
 The spoon is held in the right hand and used in place of a knife, and the fork helps to arrange the food on the spoon before bringing it to the mouth.
 As all ingredients in the dishes come already cut-up, there is no need for a knife.

-When eating, Thais do not combine various foods on their plates, but rather, they sample one dish at a time, always eaten with a mound of Thai fragrant rice on the side.
-Bowls are used mainly for soup, not in place of a plate (as in China).
+When eating, Thais do not combine various foods on their plates, but rather, they sample one dish at a time, always eaten with a mound of Thai fragrant rice on an individual plate.
+Bowls are used mainly for soup, not in place of an eating plate, like in other Asian traditions.

 After the meal is over, there is no such thing as disposing of the leftovers.
 Throwing food away enrages the Thai god of rice, a female deity who watches over the people, ensuring everyone has enough to eat.
 Bad luck or even widespread famine may then ensue if food is discarded.